-Nonprofit Movie Theater In Greensburg Concerned About Possible Closure
+Nonprofit movie theater in Greensburg concerned about possible closure

 “This is, a lot of times, where we’ll come on the weekends, have some fun, watch a nice movie together, as friends, family,” Mavrick said.

-Business at the Twilight Theatre is down 50 percent compared to 2017, before the pandemic began.
+Business at the Twilight Theatre is down 50% compared to 2017, before the pandemic began.

-“We weren’t doing enough business then to warrant this theatre being open as a theatre all by itself,” Ryan said.
+“We weren’t doing enough business than to warrant this theatre being open as a theatre all by itself,” Ryan said.

 Ryan hopes to rally the community to preserve the space, which is a hub for the arts in Greensburg.
 The process will take a united effort from the community, according to Ryan.